-6. Discovery is not automatic.
+5. Discovery is not automatic.

-Neither party is entitled to discovery in a habeas action.
-Generally, discovery is not permitted in a habeas corpus action.
+Neither party is entitled to discovery in a Section 2255 proceeding.
 You must request permission from the Court before conducting discovery.
 A party requesting discovery must provide the reasons for the request and identify the discovery sought.
-See Rule 6 of the Rules Governing Section 2254 Cases.
+See Rule 6(b) of the Rules Governing Section 2255 Proceedings.

-7. The Court will decide whether to hold an evidentiary hearing.
+6. The Court will decide whether to hold an evidentiary hearing.